LouisCantinieaux/JepsenBrite-2.0/README.md

 ## Deployment

-The project is ready to deploy on heroku, just push this repo to your herokuapp repository.
+The project is ready to deploy on heroku (following your setting it will deploy on heroku manually or autommatically), just push this repo to your herokuapp repository.
 Add you addon for the database with the following :
 ```cmd
 heroku addons:create heroku-postgresql:hobby-dev